vindenesen/check_netscaler/README.md

 - **server:** check status of Load Balancing Servers
 - **hwinfo:** just print information about the Netscaler itself
 - **interfaces:** check state of all interfaces and add performance data for each interface
+- **performancedata:** gather performancedata from all sorts of API endpoints
 - **debug:** debug command, print all data for a endpoint

 This plugin works with VPX, MPX, SDX and CPX NetScaler Appliances.
 The api responses may differ by build, appliance type and your installed license.